A628 road

-The A628 is a major road connecting Greater Manchester and South Yorkshire in northern England.
+The A628 is a major road connecting Greater Manchester and South Yorkshire in Northern England.
 It crosses the Pennine hills by way of Longdendale and the Woodhead Pass in the Peak District National Park.
 The road's altitude and exposure to bad weather create problems in winter and the road is sometimes closed due to snow or high winds.

 Route

 The road starts to the east of Manchester at the end of the M67 motorway and A57 road.
 It passes through Mottram in Longdendale, Hollingworth and Tintwistle and then through Longdendale in the Peak District National Park to Crowden and Salter's Brook Bridge where the road leaves Derbyshire and enters Barnsley Metropolitan Borough.
 From its summit the road descends through Millhouse Green, Thurlstone, around Penistone before joining the M1 motorway at Junction 37.

 From the M1 junction the road passes through Barnsley, Cudworth, Brierley and around Hemsworth (bypassed) to Ackworth Moor Top ending in Pontefract at a junction with the A639 road.
+The section from Ackworth Moor Top Roundabout through Ackworth has a 7.5 tonne weight limit because of a number of tight bends and narrow sections.

-The Woodhead Pass section, while not formally defined, covers the section of the road which passes through the national park.
+The Woodhead Pass section, while not formally defined, covers the section of the road that passes through the national park.